 - Technical support to the Assembly and the Committee on Economy, Development and Finance was provided for scrutiny and analysis of the 2013-2014 budget estimates, through training for MPs and parliamentary staff.
 Experts were also attached to the Committee to not only support their scrutiny and analysis of the national budget, but also prepare the Committee report for presentation to the Assembly;

-- Facilitated participation of NLA members in the ACP-EU Joint Parliamentary Assembly (JPA) in view of creating opportunities for South Sudan to join other international and regional parliamentary bodies and fora;
+- Facilitation of the participation of NLA members in the ACP-EU Joint Parliamentary Assembly (JPA) in view of creating opportunities for South Sudan to join other international and regional parliamentary bodies and fora;

 - A study visit for the Committee on Human Rights and Humanitarian Affairs of the NLA to Rwanda resulted in a strong commitment from the participants to support and protect human rights defenders and to benchmark practices that will promote rule of law and protection of human rights in South Sudan;

-- AWEPA supplied the NLA library with an assortment of 216 pieces of reference material (textbooks), publications and other relevant reading literature to the NLA.
+- An assortment of 216 pieces of reference material (textbooks), publications and other relevant reading literature supplied by AWEPA to the NLA.
 The reading material will serve the purpose of supporting legislative, oversight and representative processes by providing up-to-date reference sources for not only MPs and staff of the South Sudan NLA but also other government institutions and the general public, at large;

 - A Handbook on the Nature, Functions and Operations of Parliamentary Committees was developed and published to guide and streamline Committee work;